--Service members and veterans interested in becoming a program participant should complete the "Program Interest" form.
+Service members and veterans interested in teaching should complete the "Program Interest" form.
 This form provides basic contact information so you can be notified directly if program funding becomes available.

 Ohio also recognizes the knowledge and expertise our nation's veterans can bring to educating our children.
 In recent years, Ohio lawmakers have increased starting pay for veterans entering the teaching force; provided immediate, in-state tuition rates to relocating veterans and family members; and eliminated veteran applicant fees for initial and renewing teaching licenses.